dmlc/dgl/docs/source/guide/nn-construction.rst

             self.norm = norm
             self.activation = activation

-In construction function, we first need to set the data dimensions.
-For general Pytorch module, the dimensions are usually input dimension, output dimension and hidden dimensions.
+In construction function, one first needs to set the data dimensions.
+For general PyTorch module, the dimensions are usually input dimension, output dimension and hidden dimensions.
 For graph neural, the input dimension can be split into source node dimension and destination node dimension.